Privy mark

 Privy mark (left) of drs.
 Chr. van Draanen and mint mark on a Dutch coin.

 A privy mark was originally a small mark or differentiation in the design of a coin for the purpose of identifying the mint, moneyer, some other aspect of the coin's origin, or to prevent counterfeiting.
+The origin of the term privy marks is an old French word "prive," which was derived from the Latin word "privatus" meaning set apart or private.
+[They are] typically used to commemorate a special event, anniversary or to add a layer of security.
+These marks can vary in design and are often placed in a discrete part of the coin, such as next to the date or mintmark.

 One of the first instances of a privy mark used as a counterfeit measure was during the 17th century in a plan proposed by Sir Edward Ford to mint farthings, halfpence and three-farthings.

 The main distinction between a privy mark and a mint mark lies in their purposes.
 Unlike a mint mark, which indicates the coin's place or source of minting, a privy mark may also indicate where a coin was minted and serves as a design and marketing element to honor a significant occasion or denote its inclusion in a specific collection.
 Some privy marked coins—such as the Canadian Silver Privy Marked Maple Leaf—may sell at a premium.